SuperSection/Java-CarRentalSystem-Project/README.md

     - Provide a token name and Generate
     - Copy the Token and Put it as a Repository Secret (`SONAR_TOKEN`) for GitHub Actions

-6. Set `SONAR_HOST_URL` as a Repository Variable
+6. Set `SONAR_HOST_URL` as a **Repository Variable**: http://instance-public-ip:9000

-6. If you stop the server then remember to start the container again:
+7. If you stop the server then remember to start the container again:

     ```bash
     docker start sonar